eficode-academy/artifactory-katas/custom_layouts/README.md

 # Custom layout

-After you have executed the setup script, you have one gradle repository.
+After you have executed the setup script, you have one gradle repository, `$KATA_USERNAME-generic-gradle-1`.
 The standard layout for such a repository is the following:

 ```